Lucas–Lehmer primality test: Applications

-The Lucas–Lehmer test is one of the main primality tests used by the Great Internet Mersenne Prime Search (GIMPS) to locate large primes.
+The Lucas–Lehmer test was the main primality test used by the Great Internet Mersenne Prime Search (GIMPS) to locate large primes until 2021.
 This search has been successful in locating many of the largest primes known to date.
+In 2021, GIMPS switched to an easy-to-error-check variant of Fermat's primality test for locating probable Mersenne primes, and only uses Lucas–Lehmer to verify these probable primes as actual primes.

-The test is considered valuable because it can probably test a large set of very large numbers for primality within an affordable amount of time.
+The test is considered valuable because it can provably test a large set of very large numbers for primality within an affordable amount of time.
 In contrast, the equivalently fast Pépin's test for any Fermat number can only be used on a much smaller set of very large numbers before reaching computational limits.